-- According to Article 4(1)(86) of the CRR, "trading book" means all positions in financial instruments and commodities held by an institution either with trading intent, or in order to hedge positions held with trading intent. - 3.
-In accordance with Article 104(1) of the CRR, institutions must have clearly defined policies and procedures for determining which positions to include in the trading book for the purpose of calculating their capital requirements (referred to in this guide as the "regulatory trading book").
-The ECB understands that, in this context, "positions" refers to instruments or transactions, and not to risk positions as referred to in the glossary included in this guide.
+- According to Article 4(1)(86) of the CRR, "trading book" means all positions in financial instruments and commodities held by an institution either with trading intent, or in order to hedge positions held with trading intent in accordance with Article 104 of the CRR. - 3.
+In accordance with Article 104 of the CRR, institutions must have clearly defined policies and procedures for determining which positions to include in the trading book for the purpose of calculating their capital requirements (referred to in this guide as the "regulatory trading book").
+The ECB considers that, in this context and in accordance with Article 4(1)(86) of the CRR, "positions" refers to positions in financial instruments (as defined in Article 4(1)(50) of the CRR) and commodities, and not to risk positions as referred to in the glossary included in this guide.
 The ECB understands that positions that are classified as "held for trading" for accounting purposes are presumed to be included in the regulatory trading book.
 Therefore, institutions should be able to list all positions that are classified as "held for trading" for accounting purposes but not included in the regulatory trading book, and should be able to justify these exclusions. - 4.
-As the instruments and transactions are included either in the regulatory trading book or in the non-regulatory trading book (referred to in this guide as the "banking book"), the ECB understands that the policies required by Article 104(1) of the CRR should also encompass rules for moving instruments between the regulatory trading book and the banking book. - 5.
+As the instruments and transactions are included either in the regulatory trading book or in the non-regulatory trading book (referred to in this guide as the "banking book"), the ECB understands that the policies required by Article 104 of the CRR should also encompass rules for moving instruments between the regulatory trading book and the banking book. - 5.
 In order for the ECB to assess the appropriateness and implementation of the policies and procedures for determining which positions to include in the regulatory trading book, the ECB can, on the basis of Article 10 of the SSM Regulation, require institutions to provide a list of types of positions and instruments allocated to the regulatory trading or the banking book, identify all related transactions including their relevant characteristics, and justify such allocation. - 6.
-In view of their nature in terms of trading intent, the ECB considers that the following types of instruments and transactions are expected to be included in the regulatory trading book: - (a) instruments in the correlation trading portfolio; - (b) instruments resulting from securities underwriting commitments; - (c) instruments held as accounting trading assets or liabilities ("held for trading" assets and liabilities); - (d) instruments resulting from market-making activities; - (e) listed equities (other than equity investment funds);
+In view of their nature in terms of trading intent, the ECB considers that the following types of instruments and transactions are expected to be included in the regulatory trading book: - (a) instruments in the correlation trading portfolio; - (b) instruments resulting from securities underwriting commitments;